- Introduction

 - You have a secret (i..e, you have a non-obvious solution to an obvious problem)

-- Helps customers with self-actualization (help someone make money, help them get laid, etc)
+- Your product helps customers self-actualize (help someone make money, help them get laid, etc)

-- Is both 10x — and cheaper (i.e., democratize access to an ‘elite’ product offering)
+- Your solution is both 10x better — and cheaper (i.e., democratize access to an ‘elite’ product offering)

-- Piggybacks off an inflection or change (i.e., there is a very clear ‘why now’)
+- Your idea piggybacks off an inflection or change (i.e., there is a very clear ‘why now’)

-- Benefits from market tailwinds (see Julian’s “market pull”)
+- Your idea benefits from market tailwinds (see Julian on “market pull”)

-- Grants or confers status to customers (→ mimetic desire → network effects)
+- Your solution grants or confers status to customers (→ mimetic desire → network effects)

-- Small, but rapidly growing markets.
+- You are in a small, but rapidly growing markets.
 ‘Boring’ markets.

 Case Study: Uber